debricked/cli/CONTRIBUTING.md

-If you are new to contributing to open-source projects, we want to encourage you to take a look at this great guide made by GitHub on how to contribute to open-source projects [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/)
+If you are new to contributing to open-source projects, we want to encourage you to take a look at this great guide made by GitHub on how to contribute to open-source projects [https://opensource.guide/how-to-contribute/](https://opensource.guide/how-to-contribute/).

-feel free to reach out to any of the maintainers or other community members if you have any questions.
+Feel free to reach out to any of the maintainers or other community members if you have any questions.

 ## Contributing to Debricked CLI